Alveoli ruptured as a result of emphysema

 Alveoli Picture

-The alveoli are the final branchings of the respiratory tree and act as
+The alveoli are the final branchings of the respiratory

-the primary gas exchange units of the lung.
-The gas-blood barrier between the alveolar
+tree and act as the primary gas exchange units of the lung.
+The gas-blood

-space and the pulmonary capillaries is extremely thin, allowing for rapid gas exchange.
-To
+extremely thin, allowing for rapid gas exchange.
+To reach the blood, oxygen

-reach the blood, oxygen must diffuse through the alveolar epithelium, a thin interstitial
+must diffuse through the alveolar epithelium, a thin interstitial space, and

 |